What parents should know about sending kids back to school during Omicron

-And that has many parents wondering what’s safe as the most contagious variant yet sweeps the country.
+And that has many parents wondering what’s safe as the Omicron variant sweeps the country.

 “We fear that it’s going to get a lot worse, between getting together for the holidays and then getting back to school,” said Dr. Stanley Spinner, chief medical officer at Texas Children’s Pediatrics & Texas Children’s Urgent Care in Houston.